CASE Statement in SQL

 Here's the thing about CASE WHEN.
 You're going to write it more than almost any other SQL construct in your first year as a data engineer, and nobody ever sits you down and teaches it properly.
 You pick up the syntax in pieces, you get something working, and then an interviewer asks you to bucket revenue into five tiers under a three minute timer and your brain locks.
-That's what we're fixing today.
+That's what this page is for.

 -- Custom sort order using simple CASE